darkrenaissance/darkfi/bin/tau/README.md

 			--rpc <rpc-listen>    JSON-RPC listen URL [default: 127.0.0.1:11055]

 	ARGS:
+		<id>            Get task by ID
 		<filters>...
 Search criteria (zero or more)

 	SUBCOMMANDS:
 		add        Add a new task
-		get            Get task by ID
-		get-comment    Get task's comments
-		get-state      Get task state
-		help           Prints this message or the help of the given subcommand(s) list           List open tasks
+		comment    Set or Get comment for a task help       Prints this message or the help of the given subcommand(s) list       List all tasks
-		set-comment    Set comment for a task
-		set-state      Set task state
+		state      Set or Get task state
 		update     Update/Edit an existing task by ID

 ```shell
 % tau help [SUBCOMMAND]